Download our 2020 Recycling Guide (pdf, 2.7mb) - email us to request a hard copy

 If you're a multifamily property manager, see our Multifamily Toolkit.

-In your blue cart, you can recycle:
+In your blue recycling cart or dumpster, you can recycle:

 - Glass bottles and jars

 - Plastic bottles, cups, tubs & jugs (screw or snap lids back on)